saeedlk/cocktails-app/README.md

-cocktails-app
+##cocktails-app
-#you can containerize this app by following the instructions in the README file ...
+#You can containerize this app by following the instructions in the README file ...

 ## Containerize the app